Llanz-dev/Kanzen/readme.md

 Kanzen is a static site where you can choose your favorite Japanese food.

 - You can choose whatever Japanese food you like to order and it has a variety of different types of food.
 Then it will automatically calculate the price, tax and the total amount.

-- I use HTML, CSS and JavaScript to make this project.
-This saves the data in local storage.
-I hope to make this responsive.
+## How to Run the Project
+- HTML
+- CSS
+- JavaScript

 ## How to Run the Project
 Just clone this and open the **home.html**.